-Where a target value is exceeded, Member States are required to specify the areas of exceedance and the sources contributing to it.
-Following an exceedance Member States must submit a report detailing the measures already taken or that will be taken, to reduce levels of this pollutant, particularly those directed at the main emission sources in order to attain the target value.
-In the case of industrial installations covered by Directive 96/61/EC this means the application of best available techniques (BAT) as defined by Article 2(11) of that Directive (see industrial measures below).
+Following an exceedance Member States must submit a report detailing the measures already taken or that will be taken, to reduce levels of this pollutant.
+Particularly those directed at the main emission sources in order to attain the target value.
+In the case of industrial installations covered by the Industrial Emissions Directive 2010/75/EU (IED)5 this means the application of the Best Available Techniques Conclusions (BATCs) Implementing Decisions.
 It is required that all reasonable measures should be taken that do not entail disproportionate cost.
-The report must be submitted no later than 2 years after the end of the year in which the exceedance triggering the measure was observed (i.e. the end of 2018 for 2016 compliance year - see Table 1).
+The report must be submitted no later than 2 years after the end of the year in which the exceedance triggering the measure was observed (i.e. the end of 2020 for 2018 compliance year - see Table 1).

-This report on nickel is the fourth such report that the UK has produced and updates the Report on Measures produced for the exceedances reported for 2013, 2014 and 2015.
+This report on nickel is the sixth such report that the UK has produced and updates the Report on Measures produced for the exceedances reported for 2013, 2014, 2015 and 20161.